nsg-ethz/mini_internet_project/platform/config_2019/README.md

 If you want to try a larger mini-Internet, you may want to use the topology with 40 or 60 ASes.

 We always use the same L2 and L3 topologies.
+When you make your own topology, make that the ASes are ordered in the file `AS_config.txt`.